The Ultimate Tools for Remote Work

 TalentDesk.io also functions as a remote team management and productivity tool, enabling you to track milestones, budgets, deadlines and maintain visibility across your entire team throughout.
 It enables end-to-end project management where everyone involved in the project can access and share relevant documents as well as discuss briefs and collaborate on ideas.
 It basically helps any remote team to stay on the same page when tackling complex projects.
 The automated invoice processing and payment features can particularly save managers time and effort, allowing them to reinvest that valuable time in managing their team.
 In short, TalentDesk.io brings multiple capabilities and systems under one single platform, which saves you from having to invest in a variety of team management tools.

-When running a remote team, communication is key.
+When running a remote team, a communication tool is key.
 When everyone is sitting together, they can talk to one another, clarify doubts and pick each other’s brains whenever required.
 But when working remotely, these interactions will need to happen digitally.
-Your team will need a robust all-in-one messaging system and team collaboration tool like Slack.
+Your team will need a robust all-in-one messaging system, video calling, screen sharing and team collaboration tool like Slack.
 Accessible from anywhere, Slack offers the ability to set up a channel (chat room) for any part of your business and conduct chats privately or with the whole team.
 Slack has file sharing capabilities built in too.
 It also has the ability to connect with other leading apps such as Trello, Salesforce and Google Drive to help you and your remote team to stay connected and productive.

 Zoom is a great app for larger remote teams that require advanced video conferencing facilities.
-It is a feature-rich platform that brings teams together, allows them to host and attend video meetings, share screens simultaneously, and record meetings to the cloud for future access.
+It is a feature-rich platform that brings remote workers together, allows them to host and attend video meetings, share screens simultaneously, and record meetings to the cloud for future access.
 At a time when in-person conferences and seminars are highly discouraged, Zoom offers a great remote alternative with its webinar solutions.
 It enables multiple panellists to present key thoughts and ideas to over a thousand participants at a time, through video calls.
-Its webinar Q&A and chat options make it easy to ensure that each session is interactive and engaging.
+Its webinar Q&A and chat options make it easy to ensure that each session is interactive and engaging when video calling.

 Google Drive removes productivity bottlenecks by allowing remote teams to share files easily with one another.
 It enables users to download the app directly to their desktop (or mobile devices) providing instant access to private or shared files.
 Syncing between devices is automatic, and users can share files and manage projects together from wherever they are in the world.
 If you produce content, spreadsheets, or share calendars, then Google Drive is a ‘must-have’ for remote teams.